Utility Rate

 This service is only provided to In-Town Residents

-Waste collection is collected weekly on Thursday mornings.
+Waste collection is collected weekly on Wednesday mornings.
 Please do not place at the curbside no earlier than 4:00 p.m. before collection.

 The Town does not endorse a particular waste company for recycling, but several are available for a nominal fee for recycling in the Town on a weekly basis.
-Please call the company of your choice, and RECYCLE.
+Please call the company of your choice and RECYCLE.

 Bay Restoration Fee